 No Stage 2 TP for ping pong in 38.401

+In case of LTM cell switch, the gNB-CU collects and stores the UE History Information for as long as the UE stays in one of its cells.
+The gNB-CU may send UE history information to the target DU for the subsequent LTM cell switch, when notifying the target DU about the current initiation of the LTM cell switch command to the UE.

 stage 3 in TS38.473:

 There are multiple options on the table, e.g, full UHI with "HO type", filtered UHI associated with LTM mobility, or a visited cell involved in LTM ping-pong. see below.